DLR-TS/CoSiMa/README.md

 LibCarla_client, its dependencies and gRPC currently are included using FetchContent.

 # Configure CoSiMa
 To start CoSiMa a YAML File needs to be provided.
-Since out goal is a broader cosimulation platform than the context of SetLevel needs, some configuration possibilities seem unnessesary.
+Since our goal is a broader cosimulation platform than the context of SetLevel needs, some configuration possibilities seem unnessesary.
-The configuration contains information about all connted simulators.
+The configuration contains information about all connected simulators.
 Currently implemented are CARLA and OSMP.

 ## CARLA